EmilionR/pp5-frontend/README.md

 ![Color Scheme](documentation/color-scheme.png)

 I went with a mellow blue color scheme for the app design.
 I wanted something that's subtle and consistent but still more interesting than grayscale.

+### Typography

+For this app, I wanted something linear and punchy.
+I also wanted something that could be used consistently for many languages.
+Kanit was an obvious top candidate.
+It's simple and powerful, and it was originally designed for the Thai alphabet and then adapted to work with Roman letters and various other symbols.

 ### Wireframes